masterL-archo/simplepyide/README.md

 # simplepyide
-A simple light-weight python IDE for beginners, with education features, and a user-friendly interface.
+A simple light-weight python IDE for beginners, with educational features, and a user-friendly interface.
 ----------------------
 1 - Black formatter.
 2 - Program tree generator.